Fish-Vista: A Multi-Purpose Dataset for Understanding & Identification of Traits from Images: Experiment Details

-\textbf{Hard Balancing: } We balance the training dataset to ensure that every species has exactly 50 images.
-For species that contain less than 50 images, we randomly duplicate images belonging to that species.
-For species containing more images, we randomly sample 50 images for training.

-\textbf{Re-weighting: } Reweighting \cite{huang2016learning} assigns different weights to the loss contributions of individual samples.
-The method involves calculating class weights inversely proportional to their frequencies, thereby increasing the influence of minority classes during training.
-The weighted loss function ensures that the model pays more attention to underrepresented classes, improving overall performance and mitigating bias.

-In our implementation, we set the class weights to the inverse of the number of images per class.
-We then normalize the weights so that the sum of the weights equal the total number of classes (i.e., 419).
+\textbf{Class-balanced re-weighting (CB-RW): } CB-RW \cite{cui2019class} is a re-weighting strategy that assigns weights to each class based on the inverse of the effective number of samples in the class.
+The effective number is defined as a function of the number of samples in class \( k \), denoted as \( N_k \), and a hyperparameter \( \beta \).
+The weight for class \( k \) is given by:

+For our experiments, we set \( \beta = 0.9999 \).
+This weighting scheme ensures that underrepresented classes receive higher weights, addressing the class imbalance problem.

 \textbf{Focal Loss: } Focal loss \cite{lin2017focal} down-weights the loss for well-classified examples, thus reducing their impact during training.
-By applying a modulating factor to the standard cross-entropy loss, focal loss ensures the model concentrates on difficult, underrepresented classes.
-In our implementation, we use $\gamma=1$ for the loss modulating factor.
+By applying a modulation factor to the standard cross-entropy loss, focal loss ensures the model concentrates on difficult, underrepresented classes.
+In our implementation, we use $\gamma=2$ for the loss modulation factor.

-\textbf{Majority-to-minority (M2m):} M2m \cite{kim2020m2m} addresses class imbalance by transforming majority samples into target minority classes.
-This transformation is achieved using another pretrained classifier, which is independently trained on the imbalanced dataset (following ERM).
-This approach leverages majority class samples to generate synthetic minority samples.
-Besides this, we use the default hyperparameters suggested by the original paper, $\beta=0.999$, $\lambda=0.5$, $\gamma=0.9$, $\texttt{step\_size}=0.1$ and $\texttt{attack\_iterations}=10$.
-We refer readers to the original paper to understand these hyperparameters that are specific to M2m.
-Note that our implementation does not use deferred scheduling, and can be explored as a part of future works.